 We occasionally field questions about pending balance.
-Usually, people are confused because their pending balance is larger than the number of automated calls they intend to make.
+Usually, people are confused because their pending balance is larger than the number of automated phone calls they intend to make.
 This typically happens to people that record long messages, or people that set up multiple phone blast messages at the same time.
 Hopefully, this post will offer more clarity on how pending balance works.

 'Pending Balance' represents call broadcasts that have been set up, but not yet completed.
 Usually, this is a rather simple equation.
 For example, if you have 1000 call units in your account and set up a 26-second message to 50 people, you will have a pending balance of 50 and an available balance of 950.
 However, there are two scenarios that can cause confusion: